Applied AI

 Agentic Workflow Architecture

 Agentic workflows are composed of goal-driven agents that reason about tasks, decompose them into executable steps, and orchestrate actions across tooling and data sources.
-A practical pattern includes a control plane agent that sets goals and monitors outcomes, and a network of specialized execution agents that perform concrete actions such as data retrieval, qualification checks, pricing lookups, contract template selection, and communication with customers.
+A practical pattern includes a control plane agent that sets goals and monitors outcomes, and a network of specialized execution agents that perform actions such as data retrieval, qualification checks, pricing lookups, contract template selection, and customer communications.
 The execution agents rely on tool plugins and API integrations to interact with CRM, CPQ, product catalogs, engineering documentation, and external validators.
-The orchestration must preserve idempotency and ensure that repeated runs do not produce conflicting or duplicate results.
+The orchestration must preserve idempotency and ensure that repeated runs do not produce conflicting results.
+This connects closely with Agentic Lead Qualification: Transitioning Support Chats to Sales Agents.

 Distributed Systems Architecture Considerations